 Downloading copyrighted materials puts you at risk for hefty fines, University sanctions, civil lawsuits, even criminal charges.
 Please remove P2P programs from your computer (e.g. BitTorrent) and use legal alternatives to obtain music, books, or movies.
 Try iTunes, Amazon, or Pandora.

 Log on to WebAdvisor and look around!
-You will use WebAdvisor to view your schedule and grades, buy books, manage your University finances, change your password, and a lot more.
+You will use the WebAdvisor Student Menu to view your schedule and grades, buy books, manage your University finances, change your password, and a lot more.

-Due to federally mandated Family Educational Rights and Privacy Act, FERPA, regulations, parents and spouses do not automatically have rights to view a student’s records.
+Due to federally mandated Family Educational Rights and Privacy Act, FERPA, regulations, parents and spouses do not automatically have rights to view a student’s record.
 A student must give those rights to the parents or spouse.
-Instructions can be found on the site noted above for granting parent or spouse rights to transcript and schedule information.
+Instructions can be found on Student Menu of WebAdvisor for granting parent or spouse rights to transcript and schedule information.